lemonspurple/lemonspurple.github.io/_posts/2025-09-13-buying-copium-in-the-unity-asset-store.markdown

 categories: update devblog
 ---
 A very buggy, but rudimentary proof of concept of a lobby is working.
 [This might sound a bit like a déjà vu](https://lemonspurple.github.io/update/projects/2025/08/07/concussion-leading-to-multiplayer-framework-evaluation.html), but the last iteration had so many different code components flying around that it was becoming increasingly difficult to work on.
 On Friday I tried to essentially plug this system into a session browser, which broke the project in so many fascinating ways that I had to roll back the entire progress a few hours (thanks Git).
-Somehow, however, even after rebuilding, some changes in the scene data weren't backed up and I had to revert my changes by hand (thanks Git), which led me to the idea of setting up a "new project" and just do a vertical slice as a proof of concept that wouldn't contaminate the rest of the game.
+Somehow, however, even after rebuilding, some changes in the scene data weren't backed up and I had to revert my changes by hand (thanks Git), which led me to the idea of setting up a "new project" and to just do a vertical slice as a proof of concept that wouldn't contaminate the rest of the game.

 ![The session browser](/images/Screenshot_20250913_112611.png)

 Well, now we can basically join and host a room in three different regions.
-When I do so, the list is auto-updated and shows rooms available rooms.
+When I do so, the list is auto-updated and shows available rooms.
 On top of that (or on bottom) there are also filters that I can use to sort by name and region.
-Although the list updates very quickly, I added a refresh button, so you have something to do while the person who said is going to host is in the bathroom.
+Although the list updates very quickly, I added a refresh button, so that you have something to do while the person who said is going to host is in the bathroom.

 My favorite part was when ChatGPT suggested that I try the Unity Multiplayer Play Mode™.
-When testing, you usually build your game and upload it to itch.io to make sure that everything is working.
+When testing, I usually build the game and upload it to itch.io to make sure that everything is working.
 This takes a minute or two every time and is a bit repetitive and annoying.
 So, instead, this handy little package promises to allow multiple instances of the game, making these steps redundant.
 After importing this tool, the prototype became immediately unusable, because importing it disables http connections entirely in a Unity user config.
-Imagine my joy upon discovering that out after removing the package didn't fix it at first.
+Imagine my joy upon discovering that  after removing the problem initially persisted.
 I suppose, knowing now that my multiplayer framework requires this to send out some pings to their servers, I could disable the disabling, however, after trying to make sense of this for two nights, I wasn't really feeling very experimental anymore.

 ![Picture illustrating my workflow](https://live.staticflickr.com/65535/54753285619_a719659f6e_b.jpg)